kthohr/optim/docs/source/api/bfgs.rst

         \end{aligned}

-The algorithm stops when one of the following conditions are ``true``:
+The algorithm stops when at least one of the following conditions are met:

   1. the norm of the gradient vector, :math:`\| \nabla f \|`, is less than ``grad_err_tol``;